 Inscribed in UNESCO’s Representative List of the Intangible Cultural Heritage of Humanity, the Djemma el-Fna Square is the heart of mystical Marrakech.
 Dating back to more than a thousand years, the square is a gathering place of storytellers, fortune-tellers, street performers, teeth collectors (yeah!), and of course, thousands of tourists.

 During the day, the square is relatively quiet.
 There are some snake-charmers and juice vendors, but that’s nothing compared to what happens after dark.
-Once the sun goes down, Djemma el-Fna comes to live.
+Once the sun goes down, Djemma el-Fna comes to life.
 Restaurant stalls open all around the plaza.
 Street dancers, acrobats, henna artists, and all sorts of entertainers suddenly appear and begin their performance.

 Being on the square may be a little overwhelming, so I suggest observing the transformation from one of the cafes overlooking Djemma el-Fna.
 Get a traditional mint tea, and enjoy the greatest shows in Marrakech!